ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Proposed Method: ML-KFHE

 The values of $\boldsymbol{\hat{y}}_{0}$, $p_{0}^{(y)}$ and $\boldsymbol{\hat{w}}_{0}$, $p_{0}^{(w)}$ have to be initialised. $\boldsymbol{\hat{y}}_{0}$ is initialised using a single $\mathcal{H}$ classifier model, $h_{0}$.
 The value of $p_{0}^{(y)}$ is set to $1$ indicating maximum uncertainty.
 Equal weight is given to every point in $\boldsymbol{\hat{w}}_{0}$, and $p_{0}^{(w)}$ is also initialised with $1$.

-The ML-KFHE training algorithm is given in Algorithm \ref{alg:kfhe_homer_train}.
+Algorithm \ref{alg:kfhe_homer_train} shows the ML-KFHE training algorithm .
 The superscripts $(y)$ and $(w)$ indicate that the corresponding variables are related to \emph{kf-m} and \emph{kf-w} respectively.
 On Lines 7-17 the different hyperparameters of HOMER are selected randomly.
 Next, the component classifier model is trained on Line 18, and the measurement is done on Line 19.
 Line 21 computes the Kalman gain, $k_{t}^{(y)}$, for \emph{kf-m} and Line 22 computes the proxy representation of the ensemble $\boldsymbol{\hat{y}}_t{}$, based on the ML-KFHE ensemble predictions on the training dataset.
 The \emph{kf-w} steps are similar and are performed on Lines 25-29f.
 The process runs until a maximum number of ensemble iterations $T$.

 The prediction algorithm is the same as for KFHE and is shown in Algorithm \ref{alg:kfhe_homer_pred}.
 Here the trained models and the Kalman gain values learned during the training along with a new query datapoint is given.
 Using the models in Line 5 the Kalman gain is repeatedly used to combine the measurements on Line 4.
 After $T$ iterations the predicted labels for the new datapoint $\boldsymbol{d}$, the estimate $\boldsymbol{\hat{y}}_{T}^{(y)}$ are returned.
 To find the label assignments, these scores are thresholded at $0.5$.